pranav-ganesh/tp/docs/DeveloperGuide.md

 System : CallMeMaybe (CMM) <br>
 Use Case : UC8 - Filter contacts <br>
 Actor : User <br>
-Guarantees: Contacts will be sorted by category specified
+Guarantees: Contacts will be sorted by a category specified

 **MSS**